 Vitality

-Obviously having more health is a great thing in a game that takes so much of it from you like taking candy from a baby, but for some players emphasizing Vitality might not be as necessary.
-If you are a player that heavily relies on shields to get the win or you are a player that is confident in your dodging abilities, then Vitality is merely a backup plan and not really a need to succeed.
+If you are a player who heavily relies on shields to get the win or you are a player who is confident in your dodging abilities, then Vitality is merely a backup plan and not a need to succeed.

 Attunement

-Leveling Attunement will cause the player to slowly increase the number of slots available for magic (Intelligence) or Faith spells.
-More powerful late-game spells will require more than one slot to use, so the more you have available, the more options you will have for spell setups.
+More powerful late-game spells will require more than one slot to use, so the more slots you have available, the more options you will have for spell setups.

 Endurance